 SpreadEx is most definitely not a con as they are regulated by major financial regulators.

 What happens if Trade.com or SpreadEx go bust?

-Trade.com and SpreadEx are regulated which means that as part of their regulatory obligations Trade.com and SpreadEx have to offer a certain level of financial protection to their clients.
+Trade.com and SpreadEx are regulated, which means that as part of their regulatory obligations Trade.com and SpreadEx have to offer a certain level of financial protection to their clients.
 Trade.com and SpreadEx should by law keep client funds separate from Trade.com and SpreadEx funds.
-If either Trade.com or SpreadEx goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Trade.com and SpreadEx websites and regulators.
+If either Trade.com or SpreadEx goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Trade.com and SpreadEx websites and regulators.

 Are Trade.com or SpreadEx good for beginners?

 Trade.com and SpreadEx offer low deposits and access to a selection of market insights and news resources.
 Both Trade.com and SpreadEx offer demo accounts.
-This is a big plus for Trade.com and SpreadEx as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Trade.com and SpreadEx as it shows they are interested in their customers.